hotwired/turbo-android/docs/GETTING-STARTED.md

 Refer to the demo [MainSessionNavHostFragment](../demoapp_simple/src/main/kotlin/com/basecamp/turbolinks/demosimple/main/MainSessionNavHostFragment.kt) for an example.

 ## Create an Activity
-It's strongly recommended to use a single-`Activity` architecture in your app.
+It's strongly recommended to use a single-Activity architecture in your app.
 Generally, you'll have one `TurboActivity` and many `TurboFragments`.

 ### Create the TurboActivity layout resource
 You need to create a layout resource file that your `TurboActivity` will use to host the `TurboSessionNavHostFragment` that you created above.

-AndroidX provides a [`FragmentContainerView`](https://developer.android.com/reference/androidx/fragment/app/FragmentContainerView) to contain `NavHostFragment` navigation.
-In its simplest form, your layout file will look like:
+Android Jetpack provides a [`FragmentContainerView`](https://developer.android.com/reference/androidx/fragment/app/FragmentContainerView) to contain `NavHostFragment` navigation.
+In its simplest form, your Activity layout file will look like:

 **`res/layout/activity_main.xml`:**
 ```xml